Ryder Cup Betting Guide

 In 1973 Great Britain and Ireland competed against the Americans for the first time and they were well beaten 19-13.
 By 1979 the Ryder Cup was contested by Europe for the first time, but that also ended in a 17-11 defeat for the Europeans.
-Overall, the USA hold the upper hand with a total of 26 wins with Great Britain/Great Britain and Ireland winning 3 and Europe winning 10.
+Overall, the USA hold the upper hand with a total of 26 wins with Great Britain/Great Britain and Ireland winning 3 and Europe winning 11.
 Only two Ryder Cups have ever finished level, and when that happens the holders retain the cup.
-USA won the last renewal in 2016 at Hazeltine, foiling Europe’s bid for four in a row.
+Europe won the last renewal in 2018 at Le Golf National, foiling a strong USA team.

 Ryder Cup Classics